alejandronepro/Himnario-Adventista/Himnario/README.md

 - Display lyrics and sheet music for each hymn.
 - Navigate through hymns using pagination.

+## Prerequisites

+Before running the app, ensure that you have the following installed:

+- Python (version X.X.X)
+- Flask (version X.X.X)
+- Other dependencies (listed in requirements.txt)

 ## Installation

 1. Clone the repository: